Biopsy in Mobile, AL

 After the biopsy is complete, patients will await further updates from your radiologist after their tissue sample has been collected and sent on to a pathologist for thorough analysis.
 Once the results have been determined, individuals will be scheduled for a follow-up appointment to discuss additional treatments if needed.

-For more information on biopsies, contact Alabama Coastal Radiology today by calling (251) 460-0326.
-We perform biopsies throughout the Mobile area including in Mobile, Daphne, Saraland, Bay Minette, and Fairhope.
+For more information on biopsies, contact Alabama Coastal Radiology, P.C. today by calling your preferred location directly.
+Our interventional radiologists perform biopsies for patients throughout the Mobile area including in Mobile, Daphne, Saraland, Bay Minette, and Fairhope.